 How can counselling help?

-By now as you are reading this, I imagine that you are in the process of choosing a counsellor.
-In an empathic environment, counselling can give you the opportunity, for example, to practice saying what you might not have had the courage to voice before.
+As you are reading this, I imagine that you are in the process of choosing a counsellor.
+In an empathic environment, counselling can give you the opportunity, to say what you might not have had the courage to voice before, and explore what is concerning you.
 Maybe there is something you haven't been able to vocalise, perhaps to someone who is an important part of your life, and the counselling room can be a place to practice things you are finding difficult to communicate.

-In my experience friends and family can be helpful to talk to about our concern, and problems, but being able to speak to someone who is objective, and won't try and tell you what to do, and will give you undivided attention, can be an invaluable, life-affirming experience.
+In my experience friends and family can be helpful to talk to about our anxieties, and problems, but being able to speak to someone who is objective, and won't try and tell you what to do, and will give their undivided attention to you, can be an invaluable, life-affirming experience.

 How can I help?